godotengine/godot-website/collections/_article/introducing-new-last-minute-lightmapper.md

 ![](/storage/app/media/lightmap/lm3.png)
 ![](/storage/app/media/lightmap/lm2.png)

-Of course, GIProbe still has the advantages of being real-time, easier to set up (no unwrap or bake), supports rough refletions (which look great), and light affects dynamic objects more accurately.
+Of course, GIProbe still has the advantages of being real-time, easier to set up (no unwrap or bake), supports rough reflections (which look great), and light affects dynamic objects more accurately.
 It's up to you to pick what's best depending on your needs.

 ### What are the performance limitations?